 How much does it cost to recruit a new employee?

-Plenty of young companies fail to deliver their HR plan as they have to reduce numbers due to the unexpected cost of recruitment.
+Plenty of young companies fail to deliver their HR plan.
+They usually have to reduce numbers due to the unexpected cost of recruitment.
 We are not only talking about hiring a recruitment agency, that will vary from adding a 10% to a 20% of the new employee’s first year salary to your budget.

 However, there are also plenty of hidden cost, economical and non economical that could destroy your HR plan and therefore, the objectives of your SME for the year.